Attorney in Atlanta, Georgia

 In the rideshare industry, it is increasingly popular for Uber/ Lyft drivers to transport passengers and deliver food as a way to make additional money after their work has ended from their primary employer.
-As such, rideshare drivers often have challenging schedules that include drivers driving while they are tired and sleep-deprived.
+As such, rideshare drivers often have challenging schedules that include driving while tired and sleep-deprived.
 These factors can expose others in their car as passengers and others on the road to an unreasonable risk of harm.

 Uber/ Lyft are also liable in a case where the driver was driving for either company under legal theories of vicarious liability and/ or negligent hiring.
 The theory of vicarious liability states that a company is liable for the negligent acts of its employee.
 The theory of negligent hiring applies when the company could have decided not to hire the driver if it had taken reasonable steps in screening the ride-share driver’s past driving record.
 For instance, if the driver had a history of driving while intoxicated or an extensive history of causing motor vehicle collisions, then the company may be held liable for negligently hiring a driver with a history of driving infractions.

-Is My Uber/ Lyft Accidents Case any Different from A “Normal” Car Accident Case?
+Is My Uber/ Lyft Accidents Case Any Different from A “normal” Car Accident Case?

 What Is My Case Worth?

 While keeping all of these factors in mind, it is important to note that there is no set formula for figuring out the claims value of a motor vehicle accident claim.
-The subjectivity comes applies when considering what a jury might do when determining the extent of your pain and suffering and other damages that do not have a fixed dollar amount.
+The subjectivity applies when considering what a jury might do when determining the extent of your pain and suffering and other damages that do not have a fixed dollar amount.

-I Was A Passenger in An Uber/Lyft Accident.
-Who Do I Make A Claim Against?
+I Was a Passenger in An Uber/Lyft Accident.
+Who Do I Make a Claim Against?

 The good news about Uber/ Lyft accidents claims is that as a passenger, you’re never at fault.
-Sometimes the car accident will be due to the fault of your own Uber/Lyft driver, but that doesn’t reduce the amount of money that you’re able to recover from your Uber/Lyft claim.
+Sometimes the car accident will be due to the fault of your own Uber/Lyft driver.
+But that doesn’t reduce the amount of money that you’re able to recover from your Uber/Lyft claim.
 That’s between the insurance company for the Uber/Lyft driver and the insurance company for the other driver to sort out.

-What If Both Drivers Received A Ticket?
+What if Both Drivers Received a Ticket?

-Do I Have A Case If My Uber/ Lyft Driver Was Partly At Fault?
+Do I Have a Case if My Uber/ Lyft Driver Was Partly at Fault?